Why I Swear by a Pebble Tray for Plants (My Easy Humidity Fix)

 Beach glass or other colored glass makes for a beautiful pebble tray.

-This green glass pebble tray really dresses up this fiddle leaf fig transplant still in its grow pot.
+This green glass pebble tray really dresses up this fiddle leaf fig transplant, still in its grow pot.

 Green beach glass used for pebble tray for plants.